blprnt/btn-webbly/README.md

   - see a list of and stop running, or delete expired containers
 - Load up suspended projects in the editor (without running the project container)

+## What if I want to deploy my own instance?

+Give [the deployment doc](./docs/deploying.md) a read-through.
+There's a bit more information than in this README.md, but all of it will be important to have gone through if you want to set up your own instance.

 ## I want more <sup>and</sup>⧸<sub>or</sub> I have ideas

 I know.
 [Get in touch](https://github.com/Pomax/make-webbly-things/issues).
 We can do more.